esm7/obsidian-map-view/README.md

 ## With Obsidian Mobile

-The main limitation of the plugin right now is that the Obsidian Mobile app has no location permission, so on mobile you cannot see your current location.
+The main limitation of the plugin right now is that the Obsidian Mobile app has no location permission, so on mobile you cannot see your current location natively.

-Please help us ask the Obsidian developers to get these permissions added, as it will make this plugin so much better!
+To overcome this, Map View introduced a companion [Geo Helper app](#gps-location-support).

 ## Support the Development